mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

-`voice`
+### voice
 instead of one particle, I want an array.
-Let's say 10 elements.
+Let's say 10 elements for now.

 these need to be initailized, drawn, and updated, just like the old singular particle.

-`scene`
+Because I want to make the particles fan out in a circle, I need to add some more math to `Vec2`

+### scene
 src/MrV/Geometry/Vec2
 ```
 ...